 Explores and examines special topics relating to the field of biology.
 Emphasizes areas of rapid growth in biology or current importance to society.
 May be repeated for a total of 9 credits toward graduation.

-Requires students to research scientific literature, give oral presentations, and lead discussions on assigned biology topics in specific areas of current research in biology.
-May be repeated for up to two credits toward graduation.
+Requires students to research scientific literature, give oral presentations, write a research paper, and lead discussions on assigned biology topics in specific areas of current research in biology.
+May be repeated for up to 4 credits toward graduation.

-Requires students to attend lectures presented every other week by department faculty and/or invited speakers.
+Requires students to attend lectures presented by department faculty and/or invited speakers.
 Features lectures that are usually a summary of the speaker's recent research results, presented at a level appropriate for junior and senior biological science majors.
 May be repeated for a maximum of 2 credits toward graduation.

-For students who are nearing completion of a baccalaureate degree in Biology with the thesis option.
-Assists students who are writing a thesis based only on library research, or those who have performed laboratory/field research under BIOL 489R.
+Teaches students to write a thesis based on library research or work performed during laboratory/field research under BIOL 489R.
 Provides experience in critically analyzing published literature and, if laboratory/field research was performed, comparing research results with the scientific literature.
-Supervised by an appointed faculty member of the Department of Biology.
 Requires a technically accurate report on one's findings.
 Includes the opportunity to present the research results to students, faculty and the community at a Department of Biology seminar.
 May be repeated once for a total of 2 credits toward graduation.